10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 How to fix it

-To increase humidity for your Teddy Bear Vine, you may group the plants together, grow the plant in a bathroom or other humid areas in the home.
+To increase humidity for your Teddy Bear Vine, you may group the plants together, grow the plant in a well-lit bathroom and other humid areas in the home.
 You may also set the pot on a wet pebble tray or use a cool mist humidifier.
 Check out these techniques on how to raise humidity for houseplants.

 Teddy Bear Vine, Cyanotis kewensis